Aromatherapy for beginners

 - Homemade products - simply add essential oils to a wide range of cosmetic bases to make your own bespoke toiletries and beauty products.

 The most important thing to remember is NEVER apply essential oils neat on the skin - they must always be diluted.
 The only exceptions are Lavender and Tea Tree essential oil.
-These two oils can be applied directly to the skin and make fantastic multi-purpose 'starter oils'.
+These two oils can be applied directly to the skin in some amounts and make fantastic multi-purpose 'starter oils'.

 As a general rule, when applying to the body, try mixing a blend with a ratio of up to 4 drops (total) of essential oils in 10ml of base / carrier oil, or reduced to 1 drop of one oil in 5ml of base / carrier for the face.
 Reduce this if using on someone more vulnerable, such as the elderly, children or where there are specific medical conditions.